-Mr Weeks has also been appointed as Special Manager under the Casino Control Act 1982 (Qld) to monitor and report on the operations of Treasury Brisbane and The Star Gold Coast and to conduct a root cause analysis of regulatory breaches, effective for 12 months from 9 December 2022.
-Ms Terri Hamilton has been appointed as Manager assisting Mr Weeks in Queensland.
-The costs of these appointments will also be paid for by The Star.
+A Special Manager was also appointed under the Casino Control Act 1982 (Qld) to monitor and report on the operations of Treasury Brisbane and The Star Gold Coast.
+A manager assisting the Special Manager in Queensland was also appointed.
+The costs of these appointments, together with the costs associated with their respective teams in NSW and Queensland, will also be paid for by The Star.

-The Star and relevant members of The Star Group have provided indemnities to Mr Weeks against most liabilities arising from these appointments.
+The Star and relevant members of The Star Group have provided indemnities to the Manager and Special Manager against most liabilities arising from these appointments.
 If enlivened, these indemnities may have an impact on The Star's financial position, the quantum of which is unknown.